volterraedge/terraform-provider-volterra/docs/resources/volterra_nat_policy.md

       destination_port {
         // One of the arguments from this list "no_port_match port port_ranges" can be set

-        no_port_match = true
+        port = "6443"
       }

-      // One of the arguments from this list "segment virtual_network" can be set
+      // One of the arguments from this list "segment site_local_inside_network site_local_network virtual_network" can be set

       virtual_network {
         refs {